Partial differential equations with quadratic nonlinearities viewed as matrix-valued optimal ballistic transport problems: The dual problem and its consistency

-We also require the following technical definition. \begin{definition}[Approximation condition] The operator $L$ is said to satisfy the approximation condition if for every $v\in X^n$ with $L^* v\in L^\infty(\Omega, \R^{n\times n}_s)$ there is a sequence $v_m\to v$ in $X^n$ such that $v_m\in \mathcal R^n$, and where the constant $C$ does not depend on $m$. \end{definition} Note that this is a natural and not that restrictive assumption: when $L^*$ is a differential operator, a standard mollifying procedure provides a required sequence.
+We also require the following technical definition. \begin{definition}[Approximation condition] The operator $L$ is said to satisfy the approximation condition if for every $v\in P(X^n)$ with $L^* v\in L^\infty(\Omega, \R^{n\times n}_s)$ there is a sequence $v_m\to v$ in $X^n$ such that $v_m\in \mathcal R^n\cap P(X^n)$, and where the constant $C$ does not depend on $m$. \end{definition} Note that this is a natural and not that restrictive assumption: for instance, if $L^*$ is a differential operator, and if either $P(X^n)$ is the kernel of another differential operator or simply $P(X^n)=X^n$, then a standard mollifying procedure provides a required sequence.

 \begin{proposition}[First properties of strong solutions] If \eqref{e:acons} and the approximation condition are assumed, then for any strong solution $v$ the energy is conserved, i.e., $K(t)=cst=K_0$ for all $t\in [0,T)$.
-Moreover, in this case $v$ is also a weak solution. \end{proposition} \begin{proof} For any $t\in (0,T)$ up to a null set, $v(t)\in X^n$ and $L^* v(t)\in L^\infty(\Omega, \R^{n\times n}_s)$.
-Due to the approximation condition, there is a suitable approximating sequence $v_m\in \mathcal R^n$, $v_m\to v(t)$ in $X^n$, with $\|L^* v_m\|_{L^\infty(\Omega, \R^{n\times n}_s)}\leq C$.
+Moreover, in this case $v$ is also a weak solution. \end{proposition} \begin{proof} For any $t\in (0,T)$ up to a null set, $v(t)\in P(X^n)$ and $L^* v(t)\in L^\infty(\Omega, \R^{n\times n}_s)$.
+Due to the approximation condition, there is a suitable approximating sequence $v_m\in \mathcal R^n\cap P(X^n)$, $v_m\to v(t)$ in $X^n$, with $\|L^* v_m\|_{L^\infty(\Omega, \R^{n\times n}_s)}\leq C$.
 Assumption \eqref{e:acons} implies that $(v_m\otimes v_m, L^*v_m)=0$.
 Up to a subsequence, $L^* v_m\to L^* v(t)$ weakly-$*$ in $L^\infty(\Omega, \R^{n\times n}_s)$ (we can identify the limit because $L^*$ is closed and thus weakly closed).
 Hence, \be (v\otimes v, L^*v)=0\ee a.e. in $(0,T)$.
 Taking the $X^n$ scalar product of \eqref{e:aeuler2} with $v$ for a.a. $t\in (0,T)$ and employing \eqref{e:w3++a} we get